Group Training Organisations

-What happens once I become declared as an approved GTO?
+What happens once I am declared an approved GTO?

-Once you are declared by the Treasurer to be an approved GTO, any wages paid or payable by you to your new entrant apprentices or trainees are exempt wages and do not need to be included in your monthly payroll tax return.
+Once you are declared an approved GTO, any wages paid or payable by you to your new entrant apprentices or trainees are exempt wages and do not need to be included in your monthly payroll tax return.

 Some wages paid or payable by you may still be taxable wages.
 These include wages paid to:

-If you are an approved GTO that is also a charity for payroll tax purpose, these wages are also exempt.
+If you are an approved GTO that is also a charity for payroll tax purposes, these wages are also exempt.